-- Nausea Medication Zofran (Odansetron) has been prescribed for nausea.
-You maytake this as needed per the prescription instructions. - Constipation Medication Colace has been prescribed for constipation.
+Constipation Medication - Colace has been prescribed for constipation.
 Both your painmedication and the anesthesia can cause constipation.
 Take this as needed.

-\ ACTIVITIES
+ACTIVITIES

-- Range-of-Motion Maintain knee locked in extension in brace at all times until otherwise instructed. - Exercises These help prevent complications such as blood clotting in your legs.
+- o Range-of-Motion Maintain knee always locked in extension in brace until otherwise instructed. - o Exercises These help prevent complications such as blood clotting in your legs.
 Point and flex your foot and wiggle your toes.
 Thigh muscle tightening exercises should begin the day of surgery and should be done for 10 to 15 minutes, 3 times a day, for the first few weeks after surgery. - Weightbearing Use crutches to assist with walking.
-You are to be non-weightbearing on the operative extremity until 6 weeks after surgery. - Physical Therapy PT is usually started the week of surgery.
+You are to be nonweightbearing until 6 weeks post op. - Physical Therapy PT is usually started the week of surgery.
 You should call the physical therapist of your choice for an appointment as soon as possible after surgery.
 A prescription for physical therapy, along with physical therapy instructions (included in this packet) must be taken to the therapist at your first visit. - In some circumstances, you may be required to begin physical therapy 1-2 weeks post op.
-In these cases, you will be informed by Dr. Cancienne and given a prescription for PT. - o Athletic Activities Athletic activities, such as swimming, bicycling, jogging, running and stop-and-go sports, should be avoided until allowed by your doctor. - Return to Work Return to work as soon as possible.
-Your ability to work depends on a number of factors your level of discomfort and how much demand your job puts on your knees.
-If you have any questions, please call Dr. Cancienne's team. - o Brace Your brace should be worn locked in full extension (day and night) until otherwise instructed.
-You may remove the brace once starting physical therapy for exercises done in a non weight bearing position (sitting or lying).
-Transition to unloader brace at 2 weeks post op.
+In these cases, you will be informed by Dr. Cancienne and given a prescription for PT. - Athletic Activities Athletic activities, such as swimming, bicycling, jogging, running and stop-and-go sports, should be avoided until allowed by your doctor. - Return to Work Return to work as soon as possible.
+Your ability to work depends on a number of factors - your level of discomfort and how much demand your job puts on your knees.
+If you have any questions, please call Dr. Cancienne's team. - Brace Your brace should be worn (day and night) until otherwise instructed.

-❖ WOUND CARE
+WOUND CARE

-- Bathing - Tub bathing, swimming, and soaking of the knee should be avoided until allowed by your doctor Usually 4-6 weeks after your surgery.
+- Bathing Tub bathing, swimming, and soaking of the knee should be avoided until allowed by your doctor - Usually 4-6 weeks after your surgery.
 Keep the dressing on, clean and dry for the first 3 days after surgery. - You may shower 3 days after surgery with WATERPROOF band-aids.
 Apply new band-aids after showering.